 - Education on the worker cooperative model

-- See the video called “Co-ops 101” right on our homepage.
+- See the video called “Co-ops 101” on our video library page.

 - An overview of the co-op model and the process of starting co-ops from the University of Wisconsin Center for Cooperatives: Cooperatives in Wisconsin: The Power of Cooperative Action

 - Support from Madison’s community of worker co-ops, MadWorC

 - Business planning, legal support, and other technical assistance from MCDC, the UW Center for Cooperatives, and our network of preferred providers